SELECTING my tree

 https://www.siaq.org/l-arboriculture/mythes-et-realites/

-What is the growth rate of a tree?
+What is the growth rate?

 For more information, visit the Hydro-Québec or AFSQ website.